 Select the first layer and go to Filter – Liquify.

-With this filter selected all we want to do is grabbing parts of the image and “liquify” them as they were fading away from us.
+With this filter selected all we want to do is grabbing parts of the image and “liquify” (dragging points as if you were moving water along the scene) them as they were fading away from us.
 The more you extend your image with this effect, the larger the dispersion effect will be.

 Apply a Layer Mask to this layer and fill it with Black; also apply another Layer Mask to the layer on top but this one filled with white.